 Using a small glass (a shot glass is perfect), place 2-3 drops of your extract at the bottom of the glass.
 Then, add 2 tablespoons of milk (whatever milk is in your fridge) to the shot glass.
 Stir and let sit for 3-5 minutes.

 Now you're ready to take a sip of your milk (or whip cream)/extract blend.
-The fat from the dairy-based medium will help the taste of the extract stick to the pallet for an extended period of time so the taste can really come through.
+The fat from the dairy-based medium will help the taste of the extract stick to the palate for an extended period of time so the taste can really come through.

 You should taste the sweetness of the vanilla first.
-The taste of the spirit might present itself at the end on the back of your pallet.
+The taste of the spirit might present itself at the end on the back of your palate.
 If you used bourbon, you should taste the subtle smokiness of the bourbon.
 If you used rum, you may notice additional sweetness.
 Vodka should be nearly tasteless.

-Every pallet is different.
+Every palate is different.
 If you like what you taste, you're ready.
 If you want added sweetness, toss in another bean and wait another month.
 Typically, rums and vodkas are ready a little sooner than bourbons, but it's 100% up to you.

 Here is a video of us conducing the milk shot-glass taste test:

 Have fun!
 Make a party out of it.
 Compare different extracts with your friends.
 Try to find words to describe what you are tasting and learn together what you do and don't like.